centau/ecr/docs/tut/crash-course.md

 ```

 Entities can have any amount of components added to or removed from them,
 whenever.
-They are like tables, where they can have any amount of key-value
+They behave like tables, where they can have any amount of key-value
 pairs, where the component type is the key, and the component value is the
 value.
+Entities initially have no components when created, and will have all its
+components removed when destroyed.

 ```lua
 registry:set(id, Health, 100) -- adds a new component with a value of 100